-- Has signed up to and is compliant with the voluntary ICTR ‘Guiding Principles of Fundraising’;
+- Has signed up to and is compliant with CRA’s – Guidelines for Charitable Organisations on Fundraising from the Public;

-- Adheres to charity best practice with regard to the preparation of financial statements by implementing the Statement of Recommended Practice (SORP) ‘Accounting and Reporting by Charities’ in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland;
+- Adheres to charity best practice with regard to the preparation of financial statements by implementing the Statement of Recommended Practice – SORP – (FRS102) ‘Accounting and Reporting by Charities’ in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland;

 - Is committed to addressing any complaints in an open and honest way.
 Click here to see our complaints procedure.